everchathq/everchathq/README.md

 <br/>

 ### Stage 2 - Extension
-Users can create or join channels anywhere on the Internet.
+Users can create or join channels anywhere on the internet.
 **Release:** November 2021

 - Chrome extension